 Influence on conversion

-Needless to say, choosing the right payment methods increases the chances of conversion.
+Needless to say, choosing the proper payment methods for business increases the conversion.
 And the latter, for sure, is the primary goal of any business.
-The effect you should strive for must be something like “Wow, that’s so easy?” from your clients when they see the payment page.
+The reaction you should strive for from your clients when they see the payment page must be something like:

-Europe, the USA, Canada, and a number of developed Asian countries prefer various banking services (and they are well developed here).
+Europe, the USA, Canada, and many developed Asian countries prefer various banking services, and they are well developed here.
 Africa is usually looking towards mobile and cash payments, while South America uses a range of different payment methods.
-In addition, each country has its own specifics.
-So, the choice of payment methods should start with an understanding of which markets the company will cover, which payment services are available in them and which ones are preferred.
+In addition, each country has its specifics.
+So, the choice of payment methods should start with an understanding of which markets the company will cover, which payment services are available there, and which ones are preferred.

-The only case when you can snap your fingers at this important choice is when you sell some rare products or provide exotic services (or perhaps just have extremely attractive prices).
+The only case when you can snap your fingers at this critical choice is when you sell some rare products or provide exotic services, or perhaps just have extremely attractive prices.
 It might stimulate a customer to open an account in an unusual payment system.
-But, as a rule, if a customer doesn’t find the preferred payment method on your payment page, you will simply lose him or her.
-One small check might seem to be a small loss, but if you lack a really important method, your business will result in a large stream of lost profits.
+But, as a rule, if a customer doesn’t find the preferred payment method on your payment page, you will simply lose them.
+One small check might seem to be a slight loss, but if you lack an essential method, your business will result in a large stream of lost profits.

 - Audience location.
 Understanding the geography of your target audience is a must.
 It would help you sift the necessary payment methods quicker.

 - Age.
 One more essential criterion to pay attention to while choosing the right payment methods.
-For instance, Generation Z (born from 1997 to the early 2000s), as well as millennials, prefer to pay via mobile.
+For instance, Generation Z (born from 1997 to the early 2000s) and millennials prefer to pay via mobile.
 The older generation prefers card payments.

-Global expansion is in your action plan?
+Is global expansion in your action plan?
 Are you looking to cover several foreign markets?
-Pay attention to the following global payment methods:
+Pay attention to the following international online payment methods for businesses:

 - Online bank transfers hold the position in Germany, Sweden, Netherlands, Poland, Malaysia, and the Philippines.
-Excellent internet penetration in these countries promotes online shopping and makes online bank transfers one of the most convenient payment options for consumers.
+High internet penetration rates in these countries promote online shopping and make online bank transfers one of the most convenient payment options for consumers.

-- Mobile payments are picking up pace, this is cold news.
-No surprise it’s Generation Z and Millennials who are leading the way.
+- Mobile payments are picking up pace.
+It is cold news.
+No surprise, it’s Generation Z and Millennials who are leading the way.
 Statistics prove the popularity of this payment option across the globe: 1 billion people are predicted to use mobile payments in 2020, and by 2023 this will grow to 1.31 billion.
 As a matter of interest, the high penetration of mobile technologies in Africa has led to mobile money becoming the preferred payment option in many African countries.

 - Alternative payment methods.
 In the early days of e-commerce, shoppers had to adapt to the options provided by the merchants.
-Now the situation is completely different.
+Now the situation is entirely different.
 Customers set a high value on convenient shopping and checkout.
 And merchants have to be responsive to their wishes if they want to win the competition.
-For instance, if a chunk of your audience is from China you’d better support such alternative payment methods as AliPay and WeChat Pay.
+For instance, if a chunk of your audience is from China, you’d better support alternative payment methods like AliPay and WeChat Pay.
 M-Pesa would be great for African customers and Yandex Money — for Russian.

 Watch out: 3 pitfalls to avoid

-Giving little attention to these points will have a negative impact on your sales.
+There are some tricky points while choosing online payment methods for business.
+Giving little attention to them will have a negative impact on your sales.

 1. Inappropriate payment methods

 The wrong geography of your audience is what can become the main enemy of your business.
-This might cause you to offer inappropriate payment methods.
+It might cause you to offer inappropriate payment methods.
 So, be sure to pay special attention to this point.
-If you already offer Visa and MasterCard payments, think of adding local or specific alternative payment methods.
+If you already offer Visa and Mastercard payments, consider adding local or specific alternative payment methods.